 Machine Learning Fundamentals

 A Convexity Principle for Interacting Gases (McCann 1997)

-A foundational theoretical paper that introduces displacement interpolation (optimal transport) to establish a new convexity principle for energy functionals.
-It proves the uniqueness of ground states for interacting gases and generalizes the Brunn-Minkowski inequality, providing mathematical foundations used in modern generative models.
+A theoretical paper that introduces displacement interpolation (optimal transport) to establish a new convexity principle for energy functionals.
+It proves the uniqueness of ground states for interacting gases and generalizes the Brunn-Minkowski inequality, providing mathematical tools later used in flow matching and optimal transport-based generative models.

+Machine Learning Fundamentals